ssuess/resourcespace-plugin-whereabouts/README.md

 ## Installation Part II: VERY IMPORTANT
 *Only worry about the following IF your RS version is prior to SVN r8394 (which comes after 7.8 version released 6/17/16):*

-Because this plugin relies on a hook that is not yet in Resourcespace, you will need to add this hook in the /pages/edit.php page.
+Because this plugin relies on a hook that is not in Resourcespace prior to r8394, you will probably need to add this hook in the /pages/edit.php page.
 Find the code that looks like this:

 ```